TWardle6/TWardle6/README.md

 Hi 👋 My name is Thomas Wardle
 ==============================

-Lawyer Turned Junior Full-Stack Developer
+Lawyer Turned Junior Full-Stack Developer!
 -----------------------------------------

 As a former Private Client Solicitor turned coder, I like to think that I am able to